There is a specific kind of frustration that shows up after you have tried a few money apps.

 That is what turns CSV import into something you can do regularly without dreading it.

-Koody treats CSV import as a primary workflow, not a last resort.
+Koody treats CSV import as a primary way to manage your money, not a last resort.

-The idea is simple: upload your CSV, Koody handles the cleanup and organization automatically, then you review the results and bulk-edit anything you want to change.
+The idea is simple: upload your CSV, Koody prepares and organizes the transactions automatically, then you review the results and bulk edit anything you want to change.

 In practice, it looks like this: